OpenSlides/openslides-backend/README.md

     $ make run-dev

-to do everythin at once.
+to do everything at once.
 Do not forget to run

     $ make stop-dev